Carmel Budiardjo

 Carmel Budiardjo (née Brickman; 18 June 1925 – 10 July 2021) was an English human rights activist, lecturer, and author.
 She was the founder of the non-governmental organisation Tapol.
 Budiardjo was known for campaigning for the awareness of war crimes and human rights abuses in Indonesia and East Timor.
 For her activism, she was awarded the Right Livelihood Award in 1995.

 Early life

 She came from a Jewish family in London, whose anti-fascist beliefs influenced her left-wing politics.
-She received a bachelor's degree in Economics in 1946 from the University of London, where she became active in the National Union of Students.
+She received a bachelor's degree in Economics in 1946 from the London School of Economics, where she became active in the National Union of Students.
 While working in Prague for the International Union of Students, she met Suwondo 'Bud' Budiardjo, an Indonesian government official whom she married in 1950.
 The couple moved to Indonesia in 1951, and she became an Indonesian citizen in 1954.

 Early career

 Budiardjo worked first as a translator for Antara, the Indonesian news agency, then in economic research for the Ministry of Foreign Affairs, later studying at the University of Indonesia's School of Economics and then lecturing at Padjadjaran University in Bandung and Res Publica (now Trisakti) University in Jakarta.

+Prior her arrest, Carmel lived a comfortable life with her husband and two children in Teuku Umar street, an elite area in Central Jakarta.